Robust Upper Bounds for Adversarial Training: Introduction

-\begin{itemize} \item \textit{Approximated Robust Upper Bound} or aRUB: We develop a simple method to approximate an upper bound of the robust problem by adding a regularization term for each class separately.
+\begin{itemize} \item \textit{Approximated Robust Upper Bound} or aRUB: We develop a simple method to approximate an upper bound of the adversarial loss by adding a regularization term for each target class separately.
 As an alternative to standard adversarial training (which relies on linear approximations to find good adversarial attacks), we use the first order approximation of the network to estimate the worst case scenario for each individual class.
-We then apply standard results from linear robust optimization to obtain a new objective that behaves like an upper bound of the robust loss and which can be tractably minimized for robust training.
+We then apply standard results from Linear Robust Optimization to obtain a new objective that behaves like an upper bound of the adversarial loss and which can be tractably minimized for robust training.
 This method can be easily implemented and performs very well when the uncertainty set radius $\rho$ is small.
-It has a higher memory requirement than nominal training, but it significantly reduces training time compared to other robust methods like adversarial training.

-\item \textit{Robust Upper Bound} or RUB: We extended state-of-the-art tools from robust optimization to function that like neural networks are neither convex nor concave.
-By splitting each layer of the network as the sum of a convex function and a concave function, we are able to obtain an exact upper bound of the robust loss for the case in which the uncertainty set is the $L_1$ sphere.
+\item \textit{Robust Upper Bound} or RUB: We extended state-of-the-art tools from RO to functions that like neural networks are neither convex nor concave.
+By splitting each layer of the network as the sum of a convex function and a concave function, we are able to obtain an upper bound of the adversarial loss for the case in which the uncertainty set is the $L_1$ sphere.
 Since the dual function of the $L_1$ norm is the $L_{\infty}$ norm, we convert the maximum over the uncertainty set into a maximum over a finite set.
 In the end, instead of minimizing the worst case loss over an infinite uncertainty set, the new objective minimizes the worst case loss over a discrete set whose cardinality is twice the dimension of the input data.
 While this represents a significant increase in memory for high dimensional inputs, we show that this approach remains tractable for multiple applications.
-In addition, this methods allows for parallelization and the overall computational time is much lower than the one achieved with other algorithms like adversarial training.
 The main advantage of this method is that it provides security guarantees against adversarial examples bounded in the $L_1$ norm.
 Additionally, we also show experimentally that this method generally achieves the highest adversarial accuracies for larger uncertainty sets.

 \end{itemize}

 Also, we show that these methods consistently achieve higher standard accuracy (i.e., non adversarial accuracy), than the nominal neural networks trained without robustness.
 While this result is not true for a general choice of uncertainty set (see for example \cite{ilyas2019adversarial}), we observe that when the uncertainty set has the appropriate size it can significantly improve the classification performance of the network, which is consistent with the results obtained for other classification models like Support Vector Machines, Logistic Regression and Classification Trees \citep{bertsimas2019robust}.